rkzn/open-api-docs/docs/account-authentication.md

 ![Screenshot](./img/account-authentication-2.png)

-Playground allows you to easily get an access token for one of your Open API applications, once you are in your application playground page click on "Get Token" button:
+Playground allows you to easily get an access token for one of your Open API applications.

+once you are in your application playground page click on "Get Token" button:

 ![Screenshot](./img/account-authentication-3.png)

-It will send you to the account authentication page for your own logged in cTrader ID, select some of your connected trading accounts for authorization and click on the "Allow Access" button.
+After clicking on the button, you will be redirected to the account authentication page.

+Log in using your cTrader ID, select some of your connected trading accounts for authorization and click on the "Allow Access" button.

-You will be redirected back to playground page but this time it will show you the access token data:
+You will be redirected back to playground page, but this time it will show you the access token data:

 ![Screenshot](./img/account-authentication-4.png)